Mesopotamia

 400

-The New Testament, such as the letter to the Romans, frequently indicates the divinity of Jesus through the expression "Son of God," while, in an example of polemical literature, the Qurʾan instead refers to him in this way.
+The New Testament, such as the letter to the Romans, frequently indicates the divinity of Jesus through the expression "Son of God," while, in an example of polemical literature, the Qurʾan instead refers to him as the son of this person.

 What is "son of Mary?"